-- Exposure map Select the desired exposure map from the list - Source Name (Optional) Entering the source name and pressing "Get Simbad Coordinates" will fill in RA and Dec coordinates.
-If the name is not found in the Simbad database you will need to fill in RA and Dec - RA and Dec (J2000) In either of the formats shown on the web page.
+- Source Name (Optional) Entering the source name and pressing "Get Simbad Coordinates" will fill in RA and Dec coordinates.
+If the name is not found in the Simbad database you will need to fill in RA and Dec. - RA and Dec (J2000) In either HMS or decimal degrees.